 5 Gamblers who Beat the Casino

 We’ve all heard the expression, “the house always wins”.
 Yet that does nothing to quash the excitement and anticipation of potentially winning big at the casino.
 Sure, there are some casino games with strategies and systems, but ultimately, whether you win or not simply comes down to luck.
 If you want to try your luck at beating the casino, then you should pick one of the offers from casinoreviews.co.uk.
 Of course, there are always stories about people who did actually beat the system.
 Here, you will find a rundown of 5 gamblers, who either through ingenuity and intelligence or outright cheating, took on the casino and walked away minted.
+In addition, if you are a fan of gambling, you might want to check this betting promotions that you will surely get interested on.
+Many online casino goers are loving this.

 In the early 90’s, this Spaniard successfully exploited wheel bias to make a killing in roulette.
 The theory goes that not all roulette wheels are perfect.
 Factors such as flaws in the gears, slightly different pocket sizes or the wheel not being entirely level can cause some numbers to come up more often than others.
 Garcia-Pelayo, along with his family members watched thousands of spins, recording and then analysing the results through a computer program he devised.
 When he found a wheel that appeared to not be entirely random, he would bet only on the hot numbers that appeared more frequently, enabling him to reap the rewards.
 After having worked the scheme to clear out countless casinos throughout Spain, he took his practice over to the casinos of Las Vegas.
 By the time Garcia-Pelayo retired, he had earned an estimated $1.5 million.